yasserqureshi1/price-checking-tools/README.md

 # Price-Checking-Tools
-Multiple scripts that return statistical data on different marketplaces for mainly sneakers
+Multiple scripts that return statistical data on different marketplaces for mainly sneakers.
+This project can be made into a Discord bot to provide price data on different site.
+More sites may be arranged in the future - if you would like another site added, please let me know.

 ## Installation
 You will require the following packages that can be installed using your package installer.